blaix/license-generator/README.md

 ## Credits

-* Justin Blake <justin@hentzia.com>
+* Bill Evans (@thirteenpixels) for help naming the binary and pushing to make it not hard to add templates.
-* Bill Evans (help naming the binary and pushing to make it not hard to add templates).
+* Dayton Nolan (@daytonn) for fixes and new templates.